CodeMaxx/Awesome-Terminal-Commands/README.md

 `whois domain_name.com` - Generates a long list of output regarding the server registration.

+`netstat` - The netstat command symbolically displays the contents of various network-related data structures.
+It helps answer the question “What in blazes is going on on my network?”.
+The columns present in the output are:

+- `Proto` - tell us if the socket listed is [TCP](https://www.wikiwand.com/en/Transmission_Control_Protocol) or [UDP](https://www.wikiwand.com/en/User_Datagram_Protocol)<br>

+- `Recv-Q` and `Send-Q` - tell us how much data is in the queue for that socket, waiting to be read (Recv-Q) or sent (Send-Q).
+In short: if this is 0, everything’s ok, if there are non-zero values anywhere, there may be trouble.<br>
+- `Local Address` and `Foreign Address` - tell to which hosts and ports the listed sockets are connected.
+The local end is always on the computer on which you’re running netstat , and the foreign end is about the other computer (could be somewhere in the local network or somewhere on the internet).<br>
+**Note:** The `Foreign Address` can be `localhost` sometimes.
+It means the computer is talking to itself over the network, so to speak.
+This is also known as `loopback`.<br>

+- `State` - tells in which state the listed sockets are.
+The TCP protocol defines states, including “LISTEN” (wait for some external computer to contact us) and “ESTABLISHED” (ready for communication).
+The stranger among these is the “CLOSE WAIT” state shown by two sockets.
+This means that the foreign or remote machine has already closed the connection, but that the local program somehow hasn’t followed suit.
+Strange states and non-empty queues(non-zero values in `Send-Q` or `Recv-Q`) often go together.

 ##### Extracting .tar.gz files

 `tar -xvzf <file.tar.gz>` - used to extract the .tar.gz file<br>